 Brian graduated from Evangel College in 1989 with a degree in Music Education.
 He has served in music ministry as music director, soloist, and guest musician on trumpet and vocals at various churches in the Stateline area.
 He also taught band and choir at Christian Life Schools in Rockford, IL and in the North Boone School District in Poplar Grove, IL.

 Brian currently performs with the Rochelle and Kishwaukee Community Bands.
-Occasionally, he takes time off from music to work at his "real job" as a network administrator for an Internet Service Provider in Ogle County.
+Occasionally, he takes time off from music to work as a network administrator for an Internet Service Provider in Ogle County.